Selling Your House at a Loss: Consider These Options When Your Home Turns into a Financial Burden

 Scenario 1: Morgan buys a home for $350,000.
 Due to financial hardship, she sells her home during a real estate market dip two years later for $320,000.
 Because her home was also her primary residence, Morgan doesn’t qualify for a capital loss tax deduction.

 Scenario 2: Alex purchases a home as a primary residence for $400,000.
-She converts it to a rental property two years later during a real estate downturn, when the fair market value of the home dips to $325,000.
+Two years later, during a real estate downturn, she converts it to a rental property when its fair market value dips to $325,000.
 After one year as a landlord, Alex sells the home for $322,000.

 It’s always best to consult a tax professional to see what options (and deductions) may be available to you in your given circumstances.